parrotdance/paroflow/README.md

 ### Import `FlowChart` and Create an instance.

-> Currently, Only ES Module version is availible for my work.
+> Currently, Only ES Module version is availible.
 If need other version, please [tell me](https://github.com/parrotdance/paroflow/issues).

 You must pass a valid selector which can find your `svg` element to locate render position.
 In this case you can code like this: